 - Schriftgießerei Bern: I found specimens for seven sans serif designs sold by the Schriftgießerei Bern bound into a volume of Aktiengesellschaft für Schriftgießerei sheets.
 That Offenbach-based firm must have bought the Swiss foundry.

 - Augustus Beyerhaus, Berlin: I only found one specimen from this foundry.
 It showed seven decorative types.
 I think Beyerhaus made them all.
 One was an original sans serif.
+However, that ornamented sans serif design might be the first sans serif whose punches were cut in German-speaking Europe.

 - Breitkopf & Härtel, Leipzig: In the few specimens I examined, I encountered three Grotesk designs.
 Perhaps one was created by the firm.